Skip to content

-The World Health Organisation recommends much more stringent limit values for some key pollutants than those required by law, and there is growing interest in the health damage from particulate matter (PM), especially ultrafine particles.
+While air pollution levels have generally fallen in the UK, transport remains a problem and measurements of roadside NO2 levels regularly breached legal limits during the 2010s.
+The World Health Organisation recommends much more stringent limit values for some key pollutants than those required by UK law, and there is growing awareness in the possible health damage from ultrafine particles (UFPs).

 Friction from tyres releases particles representing 5-10% of microplastics deposited in the oceans.